 Do we still have to pay if our application is unsuccessful?

 Yes.
-However, carefully following the guidance in this handbook should minimise the likelihood of this happening.
-In the case of an unsuccessful application for a Gold or Silver award, the assessor may recommend a lower level award (or if the school already has the lower level award, extend it for a further three year period).
+However, the process of self-evaluation carefully following the guidance in this handbook and separate advice on how to prepare for an assessor’s visit should minimise the likelihood of this happening.
+Furthermore, in the case of an unsuccessful application for a Gold or Silver award, the assessor may recommend a lower level award (or if the school already has the lower level award, extend it for a further three-year period).

 Connection to other schemes